-- 2. Eligible employees may set up flexible spending accounts during November, effective January 1 of the following calendar year. - 3.
-Employees may choose any or all of the three accounts listed above and may decide how much salary to be directed into each account.
-Employees may elect to place up to \$2,500 in the Unreimbursed Medical Account and up to \$5,000 in the Dependent Care Account.
-Following 2013, the allowable contribution will be increased annually based on a cost-of-living adjustment.
-Please check with the Employee Information Center in Human Resource Services (656-3150, 228 Waterman Building) for more information about Flexible Spending limits. - 4.
-Effective immediately, participants will be able to roll over up to \$500 of unclaimed medical reimbursement funds in a Flexible Spending Account into a new account for the next calendar year.
-Any amount over \$500 will still be subject to the "use it or lose it" rule.
+- 2. Eligible employees may set up flexible spending accounts during November, effective January 1 of the following calendar year. - Employees may choose one or both of the accounts listed above and may decide how much salary to be directed into each account.
+Please check with the Employee Information Center in Human Resources (656-3150, 228 Waterman Building) for more information about Flexible Spending limits. - 4.
+Participants will be able to roll over remaining medical flexible spending funds up to the annual IRS limit into a new account for the next calendar year.
+Any amount over the annual IRS limit will still be subject to the "use it or lose it" rule.
 Funds in a Dependent Care Account cannot be rolled over.